MarcoPlatino/externalsysteminfoRPI/README.md

 This will allow the file to run.

+> [!NOTE]
-**It is probably a good idea to just run `ExternalSystemMonitor.py` file to be sure that you have everything wired correctly and it works...**
+> It is probably a good idea to just run `ExternalSystemMonitor.py` file to be sure that you have everything wired correctly and it works...

 ### Configuring it to run on start
 This code was testing by addind it to the crontab file.
 Here is the steplist to follow: